ReinhartC/Parallel-RSA-on-Raspberry-Pi/Configurations/Connections.md

 iface default inet dhcp
 ```
-**Note**
-+ `X1.Y1.Z1` is the subnet to your ethernet connection and `NE` is the preferred static address for the node on your ethernet network. *E.g. `192.168.0.50`*.
+`X1.Y1.Z1` is the subnet to your ethernet connection and `NE` is the preferred static address for the node on your ethernet network. *E.g. `192.168.0.50`*.

-+ `X2.Y2.Z2` is the subnet to your wireless connection and `NW` is the preferred static address for the node on your wireless network. *E.g. `192.168.1.101`*.
+`X2.Y2.Z2` is the subnet to your wireless connection and `NW` is the preferred static address for the node on your wireless network. *E.g. `192.168.1.101`*.

-#### Edit wireless interface configuration in `/etc/wpa_supplicant/wpa_supplicant.conf`
-Change this file with the following to set the node to automatically connect to the desired wireless network on every boot.
++ **Manage wireless interface configuration in `/etc/wpa_supplicant/wpa_supplicant.conf` with the following so the wireless network is automatically connected on every reboot.**
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1